CoNarrative/framework-x/site/src/content/intro.md

 ## Effect descriptions

 Effect descriptions are arrays that match the name and signature of registered effect handlers.
-Framework-x provides a state update effect (`db`) and an effect that dispatches events (`dispatch`) by default.
+Framework-X provides a state update effect (`db`) and an effect that dispatches events (`dispatch`) by default.

 `db` expects a function that describes a state transformation.
 It belongs to a specific category of effects that